Postgraduate

 What are the challenges ahead of the Subdirectorate of postgraduate?

-In fields of doctoral:IMG3
+In areas of PhD:img3

-The doctoral program prepares professional to develop her own line of research, and to fully study the scientific method, experimental design and data analysis, among other topics.
+The doctoral program prepares professional to develop her own line of research, and fully study the scientific method, experimental design and data analysis, among other topics.